microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/approval.md

 In [Role management](../resources/rolemanagement.md), the approval object for decisions to approve or deny role assignments.

-In [PIM for groups](../resources/privilegedidentitymanagement-for-groups-api-overview.md), the approval object for decisions to approve or deny assignment schedule (group membership or ownership activation).
+In [PIM for groups](../resources/privilegedidentitymanagement-for-groups-api-overview.md), the approval object for decisions to approve or deny requests to activate group membership or ownership.

 ## Methods